Wobblyyyy/Pathfinder2/docs/16_making_a_motor.md

 As you can see, it's exactly the same as the `Motor` interface: this is just for the purpose of demonstration.

-Here's how you'd create an abstact motor with that.
+Here's how you'd create an abstract motor with that.
 ```java
 VeryCoolMotor vcm = null;